 Perch - Ages 19-36 months: A new spin on Parent Child Classes!
 You and your child will participate together, but a little more time will be spent in a skill structure environment.
 All Pike skills will be introduced, while parents will help child become more comfortable in the water setting as instructors prepare them for independence.
 Skills presented include pool safety, appropriate class behavior, listening skills, independence from parent, as well as all the basics that are covered in Pike.
 Parents must participate, but the focus of class will be to get the child prepared for participation on their own.

 This progressive program teaches water adjustment and basic swimming skills for children ages three to five years of age.
 Children will progress through four levels as they develop skills.

-Child is comfortable in the water.
-Swimmer is taught to kick, dive, float, and paddle stroke.
+Eel: For the advanced beginner who can already swim 3-5 feet on their own and can put their entire face in the water without fear.
+Participants will work on developing front, back, and side paddle as well as building confidence.
 To progress, child must swim across the pool without assistance with their face in the water, with or without a floatation device

 This student-centered program allows each child to progress at his or her own pace.
 Students are grouped by ability levels as follows:

 Polliwog - Beginner: Designed for the school-age beginner who has little or no experience.
 Emphasis is placed on water adjustment, kicking on front and back, basic paddle stroke, floating on front and back, basic backstroke, and pool safety.
 There are no prerequisites for enrollment other than age requirement.
 To move to the next level they will need to swim across the pool without assistance with their face in the water.